mathewrtaylor/Pi_Pico_Morse_Code/README.md

 ## Credits
 Thanks go to **Print 'N Play** and his video on beginner Pi Pico projects (https://www.youtube.com/watch?v=xTLjYVIuC4k) <br>
-Refactored his code a touch, but this is his creation!
+Refactored his code a touch, but this is his creation!<br>
+Also credit to SiN360 for pushing the thought along.
+TY Sir!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)